Smooth generalized symmetries of quantum field theories: Examples from physics

 Since the smooth space $X$ of non-unitary quantum-mechanical theories is not connected, we cannot expect to be able to classify all group actions on the full smooth space easily.
 We shall content ourselves with describing some specific examples.
 Moreover, there can be smoothness anomalies, in that a group action defined on the connected component at $h$ may not extend to all of $X$ and indeed the example we give for unitary quantum mechanics in \S\ref{sec:UnitQM} provides an example for non-unitary quantum mechanics as well.

-\subsubsection{Smooth TQFTs in $d=1$ -- Take two}
+\subsubsection{Smooth TQFTs in $d=1$ - Take two}

-If we focus on the special case of theories corresponding to the point $h=0$ (of which up to equivalence there is one for each $n$), we get a second possible smooth incarnation of the oriented TQFTs in $d=1$ whose symmetries we discussed in \cite{GRWTS23}.
+If we focus on the special case of theories corresponding to the point $h=0$ (of which up to equivalence there is one for each $n$), we get another smooth incarnation of the oriented TQFTs in $d=1$ whose symmetries we discussed in \cite{GRWTS23}.

 To be precise, we should like to consider the homotopy fixed points through $h=0$ of group actions on $Mat_n/\!\!/GL_n$.
 According to the general arguments in \S \ref{sec:orbstab}, we can do this by first studying the group actions with homotopy fixed points on $\tge{1}{x}{X}$, which here is equivalent to $BGL_n$ (since every element of $\mathsf{GL}_n$ stabilizes $h=0$), and then worrying about which actions on $\tge{1}{x}{X}$ extend to actions on $X$.
 As we show in the \pagetarget{page:ExtendToQM}{Appendix}~\ref{proof:ExtendToQM}, there is in fact nothing to worry about here, in that all actions extend.
-The general arguments in \S \ref{sec:grpSSl} thus show that, at least when the group $G$ acting corresponds to a Lie group $\mathsf{G}$, the problem reduces to finding smooth splittings of short exact sequences of Lie groups extending $\mathsf{G}$ by $\mathsf{GL}_n$.
-The (splittable) short exact sequences are given by smooth homorphisms $\mathsf{G} \to \mathsf{Aut}\, \mathsf{GL}_n$ as in \S\ref{sec:grpSSl} and the corresponding homotopy fixed points are given by smooth maps $\mathsf{G} \to \mathsf{GL}_n$ as in Eq.~\ref{eq:TwistedReps}.

-The physical interpretation is now similar to what we found in \S\ref{sec:TFTs1dTake1}, except that everything is forced to be suitably smooth, as we might physically expect.
-In particular, this rules out smoothness anomalies of the kind we found in \S\ref{sec:TFTs1dTake1}.
+The problem, and the physical interpretation is now identical, as one would hope, to what we found in~\S\ref{sec:TFTs1dTake1}.